Jussie Smollett's lawyer says brothers are 'absolutely' lying

 When asked if the Osundairo brothers were also lying, Glandian responded: "Absolutely."

-Another lawyer for Smollett, Patricia Brown Holmes, expressed views Tuesday at a news conference, saying that investigators need to look at the role the brothers played in the attack.
+At a news conference Tuesday, Patricia Brown Holmes, another lawyer for Smollett, said that investigators need to look at the role the brothers played in the attack.

 “The two men who attacked him have indicated that they attacked him, so we already know who attacked him,” Holmes said.